Ahmed Makarfi

-Ahmed Mohammed Makarfi (born 8 August 1956) is a Nigerian politician and the former Chairman of the People's Democratic Party.
-He was governor of Kaduna State in Nigeria from 29 May 1999 to 29 May 2007, and was elected Senator for Kaduna North in April 2007.
-He is a member of the People's Democratic Party (PDP).
+Ahmed Mohammed Makarfi (born 8 August 1956) is a Nigerian politician who is a former chairman of the Peoples Democratic Party.
+He was governor of Kaduna State from 29 May 1999 to 29 May 2007, and was elected Senator for Kaduna North senatorial district in April 2007.
+He is a member of the Peoples Democratic Party (PDP).

 Early life and education

 Born in Makarfi, Makarfi Local Government Area of Kaduna State (then part of the Northern Region), he attended primary school from 1965 to 1973.
 He then attended the Federal Government College Enugu from 1973 to 1978.
 In 1979, Makarfi was admitted to the School of Basic Studies at Ahmadu Bello University in Zaria where he obtained a Bachelor of Science degree in Accounting.
 He was a part-time Lecturer in the Department of Accounting from 1987 to 1993.
 During this time, he received a Master of Science degree in Accounting and Finance.